 “The recent growth slowdown has highlighted Thailand’s long-run structural constraints, with slowing investments and low productivity growth.
 In the last decade, Thailand’s productivity growth has fallen to 1.3 percent over 2010-2016 from 3.6 percent over 1999-2007.” said the World Bank in its latest country report.

-The coronavirus may also be an opportunity for Thailand to question its over reliance on external factors like tourism and exports, and start lifting constraints that prevent new firms, especially foreign firms, and skilled professionals from entering the domestic market.
+In the end the coronavirus may also be an opportunity for Thailand to question its over reliance on external factors like tourism and exports, and start lifting constraints that prevent new firms, especially foreign firms, and skilled professionals from entering the domestic market.